JulianNicholls/Raspberry-Pi-Misc/README.md

 the cursor is shown, hidden, and set blinking before finally waiting for the user to hit enter again and then disconnecting from GPIO.

+### drive_lcd_20x4

+An updated version of the drive_lcd program, specifically for a 20x4 display.
+There is more cursor addressing in this one to reflect the extra lines.

 ### drive_12864

 Drive a slightly strange 128x64 display.
 It seems that most either have an I2C or SPI interface or 8 data bits and 2 chip selects.
+The one I bought has strange GDRAM addressing instead.

 ### lcd_clock